2024

 2023

-Traditional Vietnamese handmade Dó paper, wood, resin.
+Traditional Vietnamese handmade Dó paper, wood, acrylic, resin.

 Photo by Laurel Hauge.